Portfolio

 Complete Extraction

-This method extracts all submissions from batch tar files back to individual accession_number/
+This method extracts all submissions from batch tar files back to individual accession_number/ directories in the portfolio root.
+Batch tar files are removed after successful extraction.

 Example